GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/storage/hyperdisk-ml/README.md

     --project=$PROJECT_ID
 ```

-6. You now have a hyperdisk ML volume populated with your data from Google Cloud Storage.
-You can delete the hydrator GCE instance and the disk
+6. You now have a hyperdisk ML snapshot populated with your data from Google Cloud Storage.
+You can delete the hydrator GCE instance and the original disk.

 ```sh
 gcloud compute instances delete $VM_NAME --zone=$ZONE